riverbed/steelscript/README.md

 > The guide needs a good refresh.
 The source is there [https://github.com/riverbed/steelscript/docs](https://github.com/riverbed/steelscript/docs)

 [Link to the SteelScript guide](https://support.riverbed.com/apis/steelscript)

-## Distribution

-SteelScript and modules are distributed via [Riverbed in GitHub](https://github.com/riverbed).
-The main repository is [SteelScript](https://github.com/riverbed/steelscript).

-To use SteelScript, it is recommended to either build your own SteelScript container or install the SteelScript modules in your own Python environment directly from the source in GitHub main repository.
-Refer to the quickstarts in the section above - *the guide needs update*.

-Other distributions have not been maintained and contain outdated versions of SteelScript: [SteelScript on Dockerhub](https://hub.docker.com/r/riverbed/steelscript), ([SteelScript in pypi](https://pypi.org/search/?q=steelscript), ...

 ## About SteelScript